wrm65/Capstone-Project-2024/docs/model_card_decision_tree.md

 ## Ethical Considerations

-When using machine learning models to predict Ofsted school grading or any other educational outcome, it's crucial to consider several ethical considerations to ensure fairness, transparency, and accountability.
+- When using machine learning models to predict Ofsted school grading or any other educational outcome, it's crucial to consider several ethical considerations to ensure fairness, transparency, and accountability.

+- The main advantage of implementing this model is its use of a flowchart structure which create an easy to digest representation of decision-making, allowing different groups across an organisation to better understand why a decision was made.

 ## Use Case